etiennebacher/docsifier/docs/demo.md

 When you have finished your documentation, you can deploy it with several tools.
 This procedure is detailed in the "Deploy" part.

-Here's a GIF that reproduces these steps (except the package creation):
+Here's a GIF that reproduces these steps (except the package creation and the online deployment):

 ![](_assets/image/demo.gif)